Unbiased constrained sampling with Self-Concordant Barrier Hamiltonian Monte Carlo: Numerical experiments

-\paragraph{Real-world data.} We then consider 10 polytopes given in the COBRA Toolbox v3.0 \citep{heirendt2019creation}, which model molecular systems, and follow the preprocessing method provided in \cite[Appendix A]{kook2022sampling}.
+\paragraph{Real-world data.} We then consider 10 polytopes given in the COBRA Toolbox v3.0 \citep{heirendt2019creation}, which model molecular systems, and follow the method provided in \cite[Appendix A]{kook2022sampling} to pre-process them.
 Here, we aim at uniformly sampling from these polytopes.
-However, we do not have access to a ground truth in practice, and thus cannot assess the bias of the algorithms.
-We rather evaluate their efficiency by computing \textit{the sampling time per effective sample} (in seconds), defined as the total sampling time until termination divided by the Effective Sample Size.
+However, we do not have access to a realistic baseline that yields an unbiased estimator, since the sampling dimension is too high and running MALA or IMH would be too costly.
+Hence, instead of assessing the bias of the algorithms, we rather want to highlight that the ``involution checking step'' does not hurt the convergence properties of BHMC compared to CRHMC.
+We evaluate the efficiency of the algorithms by computing \textit{the sampling time per effective sample} (in seconds), defined as the total sampling time until termination divided by the Effective Sample Size.
 We set the initial step-size to 0.01 for both algorithms and $\eta=10$ in n-BHMC.
 We then follow the exact same procedure as in \cite[Table 1]{kook2022sampling} by drawing 1000 uniform samples with limit on running time set to 1 day.
 Results are given in \Cref{table:resuts_real_data}.
-For each model, we specify by NNZ the number of non-zero entries in the matrix $\mathrm{A}$ defining the corresponding polytope, reflecting its complexity.
+For each molecular model, we specify by NNZ the number of non-zero entries in the matrix $\mathrm{A}$ defining the corresponding pre-processed polytope, which thus reflects its complexity.
+In particular, the sampling dimension $d$ corresponds to the number of columns of $\mathrm{A}$.
 Note that the sampling time values are not of interest in themselves, but are only meant to compare CRHMC and n-BHMC.
-We notably observe that the additional ``involution checking step'' does not have a strong negative influence on the sampling efficiency, and may even increase it in some cases.
+While it is clear that adding an ``involution checking step'' implies a trade-off between accuracy and complexity of the method, our results demonstrate that it does not penalize BHMC in the considered settings, and may even make it more efficient in some cases.